bhavenp/deployable_sentiment_analysis/README.md

 2. Model is loaded every time a prediction needs to be made.
 It should only need to be loaded once when the application starts up.

 ## Future work
-Dockerizing this application, so that one Docker container controls the GUI and another container serves the `/predict` endpoint, is done in (this repo)[https://github.com/bhavenp/docker_sentiment_analysis].
+Dockerizing this application, so that one Docker container controls the GUI and another container serves the `/predict` endpoint, is done in [this repo](https://github.com/bhavenp/docker_sentiment_analysis).